bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 ---
 layout: post
-title: Python Best Practices and Cheatsheet (Ft.
-Numpy, Sympy)
+title: Python Best Practices and Cheatsheet
 categories: tutorial
 ---

 Due to the nature of scientific coding, where we often focus on achieving the final result within a limited time frame, I have prioritized producing the outputs.
 Now that the code has matured in terms of features to be built, I have decided to study and apply best practices in Python.
 I will use this documentation as the main reference to refactor and improve my code.

 This blog post is constantly updated.
-Examples here are acquired from online sources and documentation, as noted in the references section."
+Examples here are acquired from online sources and documentation, as noted in the references section.

 ## Section 1.
 Best practices